 Welcome to Impetus Insights... a place where we discuss ideas, articles and interesting reading about education and employment policy - and what we think it means for young people from disadvantaged backgrounds.
 We'll be sharing this every month alongside news and updates about our own policy work.
 We’d love to hear what you think of this edition, and what you’d like to see in future newsletters.

-Sign up to get the Impetus Insights direct to your inbox every month here.
+Sign up to get Impetus Insights direct to your inbox every month here.

 In this issue

-- Some things we enjoyed reading (and listening to!) on education, employment, and purpose.
+- Some things we enjoyed reading on Economy 2030, ethnic attainment gaps and PISA outcomes

-- Some things to look forward to over the next month (but fewer than usual because Christmas 🎄🎄🎄).
+- Some things to look forward to over the next month such as the King’s New Year’s Honours

-- If you get to the end, we’ll recommend our favourite mince pie options.
+- If you get to the end, there’s something on third sector leadership

 News and views